gstark/sdg-front-end/README.md

 # - x Create a Cohort

-# - Delete a Cohort
+# - x Delete a Cohort

+# - x Add student count to Cohort Details

 # - Add list of students to Cohort Details